Deleted photos keep coming back!

 Step 1.
 Download and install the CBackup to the desktop, register for a CBackup account, and log in.

 Step 2.
-Click the My Storage tab on the left side, and click the Add Cloud button, choose Google Drive and hit Add.
+Click the My Storage tab on the left side, and choose Google Drive, hit Authorize Now.
 Then follow the on-screen guide to allow CBackup to access your Google Drive files.

-Step 6.
-Confirm your backup source and destination, click Start Backup and your data will be safely backed up to Google Drive.
+Step 4.
+Select the files or folders from your computer that need to backup in the Source section and select Google Drive as the backup destination.
+Click Start Backup and your data will be safely backed up to Google Drive.

 If you meet the “Google Drive deleted files keep coming back” issue on Android, iPhone, or PC, you can try the above 4 methods to fix it.
 If your Google Drive issue is really hard to solve, switch to another service to back up your data, and CBackup is a great choice for users with large amounts of data, which can protect your data professionally in the cloud and provide larger backup space, affordable and secure.